nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 * [`bindings`] : object
 * [`fn`] : function

-Calling `state.method` creates and returns a factory, a higher-order function which produces a lexical state method that is the transformation of the provided `fn`.
-This method is closed over any provided `bindings`, and includes additional bindings for the special variables `autostate`, `protostate`, `superstate`, and `owner`.
+Calling `state.method` creates and returns a **factory**, a higher-order function which produces a lexical state method that is the transformation of `fn` appropriated to the `State` in which the method is defined.
+The method is closed over any provided `bindings`, and includes additional bindings for the special variables `autostate`, `protostate`, `superstate`, and `owner`.

-If no `fn` is provided, then a function partially applied with `bindings` is returned, which will later accept a `fn` and return the lexical state method factory.
+If no `fn` is provided, then a function partially applied with `bindings` is returned, which will later accept a `fn` and return the lexical state method factory as described above.

-The factory can only be called internally, and this occurs either during the construction of a `State` instance, as this is precisely when the lexical environment of interest is created, or as methods are added to an existing mutable `State`.
+The factory can only be called internally.
+This occurs either during the construction of a `State` instance when the lexical environment is first created, or as methods are added to an existing mutable `State`.

 #### [`state.method` in action](#state-method-in-action)